josamontiel/Flukey/README.md

 ###### " Information entropy is closely related to the "predictability" of the same information.
 When we talk about password entropy we are usually concerned with how easy it is for a password cracking software to predict a password.
 The more passwords the software has to try before guessing the password the larger the entropy is. "

 In a nutshell, when I speak about entropy, I am speaking to the randomness of the generated passcode within the paramets set by the user.
 The more characters (Upper/Lower case, number and special characters) in your password, the more likely you are to fend off any bad actors.
 Ideally, a multiword passphrase with mixed-case letters, numbers and special characters as well as whitespace (spacebar) will ensure your data is safe.

 ## Why in the command line?

 I elected to have this app live in the command line due to a couple of factors.
 But mainly because I wanted this to be lightweight and almost unnoticable.
 Maybe if I decide to have this go live I will name it something innocuous, but truthfully it would not need to be because this will not be a password manager so even if someone had your machine they could not get any previously derived passcodes from it.

-There is a TUI(Text User Interface) called [Textual](https://textual.textualize.io/) that allows one to create a User Interface for any python apps to run in the terminal with almost a GUI feel.
-That is something I am already working towards.